The infinity-category of stabilized Liouville sectors: Simplices and collarings

-The above is the notion of equivalence in any $\infty$-category whose morphisms are deformation embeddings (through deformations that are bordered but not necessarily compactly supported).
+Definition~\ref{defn. deformation equivalence} is the notion of equivalence in any $\infty$-category whose morphisms are deformation embeddings (through deformations that are bordered but not necessarily compactly supported).
 Thus, it seems to be a far weaker relation to be deformation equivalent, than to be sectorially equivalent (Definition~\ref{defn. sectorial equivalence}).
 However: